Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to recommend a solution to build the pipelines.
 The solution must meet the following requirements:

-• Ensure that all new pipelines meet the security requirements de¬ned in Standard1.
+• Ensure that all new pipelines meet the security requirements defined in Standard1.

-• Ensure that the ¬rst stage of all new pipelines contains the software prerequisites de¬ned in Standard2.
+• Ensure that the first stage of all new pipelines contains the software prerequisites defined in Standard2.

 • Minimize administrative effort.